Integrating cybersecurity and ESG

 Implementing ‘watertight’ cybersecurity is very difficult and there are many aspects to take into consideration, and even if a company has all the possible state-of-the-art controls and solutions in place, it may still have an easy human element there that can be social engineered, or a software vulnerability exploited that was not patched in time.
 Companies, then, should understand that cyber-risk has a strong link to the social impacts of ESG and that the impact on the business and the wider community can be severe.

-However, I think that what needs to happen is that in terms of the broader scope of insurance, like the more traditional lines of insurance, they need to also start to consider this as part of their ESG framework.
+In terms of the broader scope of insurance, like traditional lines, we need to start to consider this as part of the ESG framework.
 We are investing in the risk, just in the same way as banks are investing in the future success of a company by giving them a loan, for example.
 Banks, of course, consider ESG factors as part of that process.
-So, we as an insurer also need to fully understand the implications of ESG, including the digital aspects.”
+So, we as an insurer also need to fully understand the implications of ESG, including the digital aspects.

 Sustainable investments and climate risks